psu-libraries/fams_tools/README.md

 *Note: Test integrations on beta and/or alpha before production*

+**Importing AI User Data**

+  1. This must be done first to ensure the rest of the steps work

+  2. Download ai-user (psu-users.xls) information from AI Users and Security Page.

+  3. Store this in /data/

+  4. `rake activity_insight:get_user_data`

+**Importing Pure User IDs**

+  1. `rake pure:get_user_ids`

 **Formatting and Populating Database with OSP Data**

   1. Download OSP data in csv format: [dmresults.csv](https://service.sims.psu.edu/digitalmeasures/dmresults.csv)

-  2. Download ai-user (psu-users.xls) information from AI Users and Security Page.

-  3. Store these files in /data/
+  2. Store this in /data/

-  4. Convert dmresults.csv to an xlsx file called dmresults.xlsx
+  3. Convert dmresults.csv to an xlsx file called dmresults.xlsx

   *Note: Some fields contain commas so comma delimited CSV files cannot be parsed by Ruby's built in CSV parser.
 Also CSV encoding is a nightmare*

-  5. `rake osp_data:format_and_populate`
+  4. `rake osp_data:format_and_populate`

 **Formatting and Populating Database with LionPath Data**